 - This contradicts the recommendations of the Institute of Medicine (IOM) and HHS guidelines.
 It also contradicts recent CDC and Office of Population Affairs guidelines, which make clear that offering women the full range of FDA-approved contraceptive methods is a critical part of high-quality family planning care and underscored the importance of contraceptive choice.

 - The law was designed to make sure women can access without copay the full range of FDA-approved contraceptive methods.
-You can view the FDA birth control guide here.

 Planned Parenthood is the nation’s leading provider and advocate of high-quality, affordable health care for women, men, and young people, as well as the nation’s largest provider of sex education.
 With more than 700 health centers across the country, Planned Parenthood organizations serve all patients with care and compassion, with respect and without judgment.
 Through health centers, programs in schools and communities, and online resources, Planned Parenthood is a trusted source of reliable health information that allows people to make informed health decisions.
 We do all this because we care passionately about helping people lead healthier lives.